 If you need to request accommodations due to a documented disability, contact the Center on Disability before you schedule your placement tests.
-You can schedule and/or change your placement test through MyCCP after submitting your application for admission.
+You can schedule and/or change your placement test through MCCP after submitting your application for admission.
 Follow these steps to set up your user name, password and placement test:

+Go to MCCP.

-- Go to MyCCP. - Click on "How do I get a username and password?"
-(You will need your student ID and Social Security number to get started.) - After logging in, go to Banner Self Service and click on "Student Services." - Select the "Schedule Placement Test" option and follow the instructions.
+Click on "How do I get a username and password?"
+(You will need your student ID and Social Security or portal access number [for non-U.S. citizens who do not have a Social Security number] to get started.)

+After logging in, go to Banner Self Service and click on "Student Services."

+Select the "Schedule Placement Test" option and follow the instructions.

-If you cannot keep your test appointment, you may reschedule it through $\underline{\textit{MyCCP}}$ or by calling the Admissions Information Center at 215-751-8010.
+If you cannot keep your test appointment, you may reschedule it through MCCP or by calling the Admissions Information Center at 215-751-8010.
 You can find a complete description of the placement test here.